Libya's cultural crackdown silences popular rap music – DW – 02/08/2025

 Since then, pop up concerts and other rap events have been attracting ever larger audiences.
 Last week, MC Mansour Unknown performed together with the Libyan rap star KA7LA in the city of Derna at a sold-out concert.

-From now on, rap musicians in the east have to obtain permission from the Benghazi-based Ministry of Interior, whereas artists in the West have to get this from the Tripolis-based Ministry of Culture.
-Both entities review if the content of the songs encourages felony, prostitution, suicide or rebellions against the family or society.
+From now on, rap musicians in the East have to obtain permission from the Benghazi-based Ministry of Interior, whereas artists in the West have to get this from the Tripolis-based Ministry of Culture.
+Both entities review if the content of the songs encourages crime, sex work, suicide or rebellions against the family or society.
 Without such a permission, performances will be strictly forbidden across the country.

 The same rule also applies to "theatre shows, acting, musicals, dancing or singing performances in any place or through any means."
 According to the Eastern Ministry of Interior, the new rule is in line with the country's constitution which states that freedom of expression ends where public morals are violated and conflicts with the true Islamic religion arise.